HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 I will introduce other types of notes as we go along.

-The central point of the vault is to **link maximally** between notes.
-This greatly increases the discoverability of your notes.
+To increase the discoverability of the notes in your vault, you should **link maximally** between notes.
 So, seriously: For every paper you read and want to refer in your notes, create a note and link to it.
 For every concept you want to discuss, make sure to put it in brackets, even if you haven't created that note yet.
 Link everything!

-Linking greatly pays off because you can use [Backlinks](https://help.obsidian.md/plugins/backlinks) and [Notebook Navigator](https://github.com/HEmile/notebook-navigator) to (re)discover related notes and connections between your ideas and understanding.
+(Typed) linking greatly pays off because you can use [Backlinks](https://help.obsidian.md/plugins/backlinks) and [Notebook Navigator](https://github.com/HEmile/notebook-navigator) to (re)discover related notes and connections between your ideas and understanding.

 # Types of notes
 Next, I'll go in more detail for each type of note and how I link them together.
 For each, I will provide an example from the [template on Github](https://github.com/HEmile/academic-obsidian).
 Creating each type of note is easy: Use `cmd + R` to open the [template modal](https://help.obsidian.md/plugins/templates), choose the note type, and hit enter.
 You might notice each note type has a colour associated with it.
 I'll explain how this works in the Plugins section below.

 ## Paper notes (blue)
 <img src="/assets/img/paper-example.png" alt="Paper note" style="width:90%; height:auto;" />